Personal Finance

 In fact, anyone on any income level can accumulate wealth and build a secure financial future for their family.
 As long as you have the mental capacity to understand simple math concepts and the physical capacity to work for a living, you’re smart enough and capable enough to do what it takes to get there.

 Just a few years ago, I was struggling hard.
 I suddenly became a single mom to two young children, and I had to reenter the workforce after many years of staying at home to raise them.
-I accepted the first job I could get with a very low entry-level salary, but I was determined to build a better life for my kids and for myself.
+I accepted the first job that I could get, which came with a very low entry-level salary.
+Regardless, I was determined to build a better life for my kids and for myself.
 So that’s exactly what I did.

 Just a few short years later, I’ve accomplished incredible things personally, professionally, and financially, and there was no luck or magic about it.